 Spencer is a very small city located in the state of Oklahoma.
 With a population of 3,905 people and just one neighborhood, Spencer is the 95th largest community in Oklahoma.

-When you are in Spencer, you'll notice that it is more blue-collar than most other communities in America.
-38.11% of Spencer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Spencer is generally considered to be a blue-collar town.
+38.11% of the Spencer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Spencer is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Spencer who work in office and administrative support (9.62%), food service (8.12%), and healthcare (7.27%).

 Spencer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.